Harvard–Yale football rivalry: 1967 and 1968

-Poor officiating and poor timekeeping contributed to the outcome, Yale partisans and players have suggested; nonetheless, Pete Varney, who would later play MLB, ran a slant route, caught the pass right in front of a Yale linebacker Ed Franklin, and Harvard had its 29th point.
+Poor officiating and poor timekeeping contributed to the outcome, Yale partisans and players have suggested; nonetheless, Pete Varney, who would later play in the MLB, ran a slant route and caught a pass right in front of Yale linebacker Ed Franklin, giving Harvard its 29th point.

 Yale had a 16-game winning streak.
 Both teams were 8–0.
-For the first time since 1909 both adversaries were undefeated and untied for the contest.
+For the first time since 1909, both adversaries were undefeated and untied for the contest.
 Yale was ranked at the lower end of a few top national college football polls.
-Calvin Hill, soon to be the first ever and only Ivy League football athlete selected in the First Round of the NFL draft, and Tommy Lee Jones, an offensive guard for Harvard, were in uniform.
+Calvin Hill, soon to be the first ever and only Ivy League football athlete selected in the first round of the NFL draft, and Tommy Lee Jones, an offensive guard for Harvard, were in uniform.

 The Penn Quakers finished third in the standings and won five League games by close scores but were defeated by Harvard, 28–6, and Yale, 30–13.
 By contrast, Yale had defeated, in order, excluding the Penn game—which was Yale's fifth win in the League—Brown, 35–15, Columbia, 29–7, Cornell 25–13, Dartmouth, 47–27, and Princeton, 42–17.

 The Yale roster included two future Rhodes Scholars, Kurt Schmoke and Tom Neville, who would later captain a Yale football squad.
 The Harvard roster included one future Rhodes Scholar, Paul Saba.

 The outcome inspired The Harvard Crimson to print the logically impossible "Harvard Beats Yale, 29–29" headline.
 This headline was later used as the title for a 2008 documentary about this Game, directed by Kevin Rafferty.

-Yale Daily News editors headlined "Johns Stage Dramatic Rally Tie Elis For Title, 29 – All" at top right half of frontpage of its November 25, 1968 issue.
+Yale Daily News editors headlined "Johns Stage Dramatic Rally Tie Elis For Title, 29 – All" at top right half of frontpage of its November 25, 1968, issue.

 John T. Downey, a Yale football letterwinner before joining the CIA, was a prisoner-of-war in 1968.
 His Chinese captors allowed correspondences from home while he endured solitary confinement.
 Downey received from a friend a postcard announcing Yale had won, 29–13.
 Months later he learned of the "loss".

 1969

-November 22 Yale outlasted Harvard, 7–0, and shared the League football title with Dartmouth and Princeton.
+On November 22, Yale outlasted Harvard, 7–0, and shared the League football title with Dartmouth and Princeton.
 Each team suffered one loss.

 Future NFL defensive back and coach Don Martin and Bill Primps, who scored the sole touchdown, combined for 162 rushing yards.
 Captain Andy Coe lead the defense to the shutout.
 Harvard's offense help preserve the shutout.
 The unit advanced to the Yale ten yard line in the last few minutes of the fourth quarter but missed anticlimactically a 32-yard field goal attempt moments before game time expired.